Who is the Scrum Master?

 - he/she is a Servant Leader, authoritative but not authoritarian, and is responsible for creating the most suitable working environment.

-For the SM, keeping the focus on the aim of the project, the course and the methodology to follow is essential.
-Creating and supporting a functioning team that is able to work the best way, growing and bringing results.
+For the SM, keeping the focus on the aim of the product, the course and the methodology to follow is essential.
+Creating and supporting a functioning team that is able to work the best way, growing and bringing results and experiment safely, without fear of failure.

 He/she is a leader at the service of the team: he talks to people, gives them advice on difficult choices, removes any obstacles found during the Sprint and aims at increasing productivity.